 Hit your Move target 1,000 times, in total.

-The badges above, with the exception of the specific month badges, are perpetually available: if you haven't earned one yet you can satisfy its requirements in future.
-(You may have missed the April 2017 Perfect Month badge, but you can always pick up a virtually identical badge next April.)
+Most of the badges above are perpetually available: if you haven't earned one yet you can satisfy its requirements in future.

-To earn the badge you have to do a workout of 30 minutes or more on Earth Day.
+To earn the badge you had to do a workout of 30 minutes or more on Earth Day.

-February is Heart Month, and to mark this Apple announced a new challenge in 2018.
+February is Heart Month, and to mark this Apple announced a new challenge in 2018 and repeated it in 2019.
+(Interestingly, this marked the first time Apple redesigned the logo for a repeated challenge.)

 To get the badge you needed to close your Exercise ring every day from 8-14 Feb.